 One Week Before You Go

 Get any scheduled maintenance done.
 Change your oil if you feel that your car is due for an oil change.
+A good precaution to take is to get some replacement car keys in case there are some unforeseen circumstances.

 Check the tires again.